Pod-Point/laravel-aws-pubsub/README.md

 }
 ```

-Now only the `created` and `updated` events for this Model will broadcast.
+Now only the `created` and `updated` events for this Model will broadcast (if soft delete is disabled).

 ##### Broadcast Data